rightsstatements/rightsstatements.github.io/README.md

 ## Deployment

 No Jekyll plugins are currently in use, allowing deployment to [GitHub Pages](https://pages.github.com/).
 Committing or merging into the `master` branch automatically triggers a rebuild of the pages available at http://rightsstatements.github.io/.
 Committing or merging into either `master` or `production` also triggers a build of the site to be pushed into `master-pages` or `production-pages` respectively.
-To deploy such a build, you can use the `site.yml` ansible playbook:
+To deploy such a build (from your local machine), you can use the `site.yml` ansible playbook:

     $ git clone https://github.com/rightsstatements/rights-deploy.git
     $ cd rights-deploy
     $ ansible-playbook -i {staging|production} -u {user} site.yml

 This will install the Apache webserver and configure a virtual host according to the settings defined in the `[site:vars]` section of the inventory file.
 As is, the inventory files will expose the site on port 8080 and use `master-pages` and `production-pages` for the `staging` and `production` inventories respectively.
+Note that this requires a user account with the appropriate permissions on the staging and/or the production server.

-Please note that port 8080 is blocked for the outside on our target servers, which makes it necessary to also configure the proxy:
+Please also note that port 8080 is blocked for the outside on our target servers, which makes it necessary to also configure the proxy:

     $ ansible-playbook -i {staging|production} -u {user} proxy.yml